Tuition and Financial Aid

-There is no tuition at the Naval Academy.
+There is no tuition or financial aid at the Naval Academy.
 The Navy pays 100% of the tuition, room and board, medical and dental care costs of Naval Academy midshipmen.
 This means ALL students who attend the Naval Academy do so on a full scholarship in return for 5 years of active duty service upon graduation.
 Additionally, you also enjoy regular active-duty benefits including access to military commissaries and exchanges, commercial transportation and lodging discounts and the ability to fly space-available in military aircraft around the world.
 Midshipmen pay is $929.40 monthly, from which laundry, barber, cobbler, activities fees, yearbook and other service charges are deducted.
 Actual cash pay is $100 per month your first year, which increases each year thereafter.

 Leave and Privileges